Heat wave has US South sweltering, from tornado-ravaged West Texas town to Florida beaches

 “Hot temperatures and high humidity may cause heat illnesses to occur,” the service reported.
 The air temperature in Miami and Fort Lauderdale, Florida, was expected to reach about 92 degrees (33 Celsius) on Saturday.

-Associated Press reporters Ken Miller in Oklahoma City; Chevel Johnson in New Orleans; Curt Anderson in Miami; and Julie Walker in New York contributed to this report.
+Associated Press reporters Ken Miller in Oklahoma City; Chevel Johnson in New Orleans; Curt Anderson in St. Petersburg, Florida; and Julie Walker in New York contributed to this report.
 Ritter reported from Las Vegas.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.